pinterest/pymemcache/README.rst

 pymemcache supports the following features:

 * Complete implementation of the memcached text protocol.
+* Connections using UNIX sockets, or TCP over IPv4 or IPv6.
 * Configurable timeouts for socket connect and send/recv calls.
 * Access to the "noreply" flag, which can significantly increase the speed of writes.
 * Flexible, modular and simple approach to serialization and deserialization.